Were you an ALC student and moved since last year?

 Are you New to the Duluth Public Schools?

 If your answer is yes to either of these questions we are required to verify your legal address.
-When turning in your enrollment paperwork you will need to bring in ONE of the following items for this verification:
+When turning in your enrollment paperwork you will need to bring in the student's BIRTH CERTIFICATE and ONE of the following items for this verification:

 - Property Tax Statement (for home owners)